The Bachelorette's Emily Maynard Johnson Welcomes Baby No. 4

 Emily Maynard's happily ever after continues with...

-The former Bachelorette has given birth to her fourth child, her third one under three.
+The former Bachelorette has given birth to her fourth child, her third one under 3-years-old.
 The reality star's husband Tyler Johnson revealed the happy news on social media on Sunday.

 The proud papa took to Instagram stories to document the happy day filled with family and lots of love.